OphelieJfy/Jedha_certification/Block_2/Project_Speed_Dating/README.md

 This project is the project submitted for the validation of block 3 of my Designer Developer certification in data science following my training at Jedha

+## Deliverables

+Notebook with:
+- descriptive statistics
+- visualizations
+- explanations on why people are attracted to each other and can agree to a second data

+A 10 minutes project presentation video :

 ## Project context and objective

 The marketing team of Tinder observes a decrease in the number of matches among its users.